Millions of people around the globe have more than one nationality for one reason or another, and footballers are of course no different.

 Another Brazilian-born player to switch his allegiance to a European rival, former Chelsea striker Costa was twice-capped for his home nation in friendlies against Italy and Russia.

-Since then the fiery forward has featured regularly within the Spanish set-up, featuring in two World Cups and scoring 10 goals in 24 appearances.
+Since changing allegiances the fiery forward featured regularly within the Spanish set-up, featuring in two World Cups and scoring 10 goals in 24 appearances.

 Diego Costa really shunned his father's land to wear the shirt of the Spanish.
 But now he's scored two goals against Brazil's colonizers, so I guess this was the long road to revenge.